RancidDax/namazu.tools/uwu.md

 ## Phase 1: Garuda

 {: .healers }
+> Healers
+>
-Start this phase on the No.2 Marker on the Right-side of the boss, you will have a mechanic straight away.
+> Start this phase on the No.2 Marker on the Right-side of the boss, you will have a mechanic straight away.

 {: .tanks }
 Pull the boss to the center and face it north immediately.